TheBoxyBear/charttools/Docs/articles/dynamic-syntax.md

 Track easyKeys = Track.FromFile(path, InsturmentIdentity.Keys, Difficulty.Easy, <ReadingConfiguration>, metadata.Formatting);
 ```

-When setting an instrument, the target is determined by the `InstrumentIdentity` property of the new instrument, which can be overridden using a `with` statement.
-Similarly, the target difficulty when setting a track is determined by the track's `Difficulty` property, also overridable through `with`.
+When setting an instrument, the target is determined by the [InstrumentIdentity](~/api/ChartTools.Instrument.yml#ChartTools_Instrument_InstrumentIdentity) property of the new instrument, which can be overridden using a `with` statement.
+Similarly, the target difficulty when setting a track is determined by the track's [Difficulty](~/api/ChartTools.Track.html#ChartTools_Track_Difficulty) property, also overridable through `with`.

 > **NOTE**: Unlike when setting an instrument explicitely, the existing identity is used when setting dynamically.
 This makes it safe to reuse the previous reference after the assignement unless a `with` statement is used.
-Tracks still need to be re-obtained when using the dynamic syntax as a copy is created to assign its `ParentInstrument`.
-In cases where a reference to an instrument or track needs to be re-obtained, this reference is passed through as the return of `InstrumentSet.Set` and `Instrument.SetTrack`.
+Tracks still need to be re-obtained when using the dynamic syntax as a copy is created to assign its [ParentInstrument](~/api/ChartTools.Track.ymll#ChartTools_Track_ParentInstrument).
+In cases where a reference to an instrument or track needs to be re-obtained, this reference is passed through as the return of [InstrumentSet.Set](~/api/ChartTools.InstrumentSet.yml#ChartTools_InstrumentSet_Set_ChartTools_StandardInstrument_) and `Instrument.SetTrack`.